• Skip to primary navigation

 Pasta with cream and cheese in a saucepan.

-Place it in a casserole dish and cover with remaining cheese.
+Place it in a casserole dish or iron skillet and cover with remaining cheese.

 Baked macaroni and cheese in a round baking dish on a napkin with spoons.